npatta01/mobile-deep-learning-classifier/docs/1_training.md

-# Training the Food Classifier
+# Training the Image Classifier

 This project was completed jointly by [Nidhin Pattaniyil](https://www.linkedin.com/in/nidhinpattaniyil/) and [Reshama Shaikh](https://reshamas.github.io).

 These are the requirements:
 - fastai:  version 1.18
-- PyTorch:  version  1.0
+- PyTorch:  version  1.0  (dev or stable)
 - Python:  version 3.6